ygritte723/NeSVoR/README.md

 `nesvor sample-slices`: simulate slices from a trained NeSVoR model.

-`nesvor segment`: fetal brain segmentation using a CNN.
+`nesvor segment-stack`: fetal brain segmentation using a CNN.

 `nesvor correct-bias-field`: bias field correction using the N4 algorihtm.

+`nesvor assess`:

+`nesvor segment-volume`

 run `nesvor <command> -h` for a full list of parameters of a command.